TempleEight/temple-docs/TempleEight/docs/arch/system.md

 <img alt="System Architecture Kube" src={useBaseUrl('img/system-architecture-two-services.png')} />

 We can see that all of the existing infrastructure that supported `ExampleService` has been replicated for `AnotherService`, but everything else remains the same.
-We can extend this further by making a Foreign Key reference between services (See the [Foreign Keys](../guide/foreign-keys) guide for full details).
+We can extend this further by making a Foreign Key reference between services (See the [Foreign Keys & Inter-Service Communication](../guide/foreign-keys) guide for full details).

 ```templefile {10}
 ExampleProject: project {